Wayne098-lang/ICT171-Cloud-Server-Project/README.md

 # ICT171 Cloud Server Project

 ## Project Overview

 This project demonstrates the deployment and management of a cloud-based web server using Microsoft Azure Infrastructure as a Service (IaaS).

-The website was created as part of the ICT171 Server Environments and Architectures unit at Murdoch University.
-The project focuses on cloud deployment, Linux server management, domain configuration, web hosting, HTTPS security implementation, and GitHub version control.
+The website was created as part of the ICT171 Introduction to Server Environments and Architectures unit at Murdoch University.
+The project focuses on cloud deployment, Linux server administration, web hosting, domain configuration, HTTPS security implementation, automation scripting, and GitHub version control.

 ---

 ## Student Information

-- **Name:** Wayne Claudius Njuguna Thara
+* **Name:** Wayne Claudius Njuguna Thara
-- **Student ID:** 35745843
+* **Student ID:** 35745843
-- **Unit:** ICT171 – Introduction to Server Environments and Architectures
+* **Unit:** ICT171 – Introduction to Server Environments and Architectures
-- **Cloud Platform:** Microsoft Azure
+* **Cloud Platform:** Microsoft Azure
-- **Operating System:** Ubuntu Server 24.04 LTS
+* **Operating System:** Ubuntu Server 24.04 LTS
-- **Web Server:** Nginx
+* **Web Server:** Nginx
-- **Domain Name:** waynecloud.site
+* **Domain Name:** waynecloud.site

 ---